kura-labs-org/DEPLOY_08_CICD/README.md

 # Task 3
 ## Create a test step that will test the application front end
-1. Go to "Manage Jenkins" and install the "Amazon EC2" and "Maven Integration" plugins
+1. Go to 'Manage Jenkins' and install the 'Amazon EC2' and 'Maven Integration' plugins
 <html>
      <h1>
         <img style="float: center;" src=/deployment8/task3/4.png width="1000" />